CALIFORNIAPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 • 01.
 What is the Phase 2 PFAS Settlement California program?

-It is a nationwide agreement that provides funding for municipalities to test for and mitigate PFAS in their water systems.
-California entities can file claims to receive financial support for testing, remediation, and compliance.
+It is a nationwide agreement that provides funding and cost recovery to public water systems.
+California PWS can file settlment claims to receive financial support to pay for or reimburse costs related to testing, remediation, and regulatory compliance.

 • 02.
 Which PFAS chemicals are most concerning for California water systems?